szarnyasg/graph-data-management/README.md

 # Pointers for GQL and SQL/PGQ

 This repository contains pointers to the upcoming GQL (Graph Query Language) standard and the SQL/PGQ extension of the SQL standard.
 Both allow querying property graphs using the visual graph syntax (a.k.a.
 ASCII art syntax) popularized by [Cypher](https://en.wikipedia.org/wiki/Cypher_(query_language)).

+The content of this repository is deployed to <https://szarnyasg.github.io/gql-sql-pgq-pointers>.

 Legend: